Shoko Asahara: Additional incidents before 1995

-On January 4, Hiroyuki Nagaoka, an important member of the Aum Victims' Society, a civil organization that protested against the sect's activities, was assassinated in the same way.
+On January 4 1995, Hiroyuki Nagaoka, an important member of the Aum Victims' Society, a civil organization that protested against the sect's activities, was assassinated in the same way.

 In February 1995, several cult members kidnapped Kiyoshi Kariya, a 69-year-old brother of a member who had escaped, from a Tokyo street and took him to a compound in Kamikuishiki near Mount Fuji, where he was killed.
 His corpse was destroyed in a microwave-powered incinerator and the remnants disposed of in Lake Kawaguchi.
-Before Kariya was abducted, he had been receiving threatening phone calls demanding to know the whereabouts of his sister, and he had left a note saying, "If I disappear, I was abducted by Aum Shinrikyo".
+Before Kariya was abducted, he had been receiving threatening phone calls demanding to know the whereabouts of his sister, and he left a note saying, "If I disappear, I was abducted by Aum Shinrikyo".

 Police made plans to simultaneously raid cult facilities across Japan in March 1995.
 Prosecutors alleged Asahara was tipped off about this and that he ordered the Tokyo subway attack to divert police.
-Meanwhile, Aum had also attempted to manufacture 1,000 assault rifles, but only completed one.
-According to the testimony of Kenichi Hirose at the Tokyo District Court in 2000, Asahara wanted the group to be self-sufficient in manufacturing copies of the Soviet Union's main infantry weapon, the AK-74; one rifle was smuggled into Japan to be studied so that Aum could reverse-engineer and mass-produce it.
+Meanwhile, Aum had attempted to manufacture 1,000 assault rifles, but only completed one.
+According to the testimony of Kenichi Hirose at the Tokyo District Court in 2000, Asahara wanted the group to be self-sufficient in manufacturing copies of the Soviet Union's main infantry weapon, the AK-74.
+One rifle was smuggled into Japan to be studied so that Aum could reverse-engineer and mass-produce it.
 Police seized AK-74 components and blueprints from a vehicle used by an Aum member on April 6, 1995.